 Image of Salmaan A. Keshavjee

-Professor of Global Health and Social Medicine in the Field of Medical Anthropology
+Professor of Global Health and Social Medicine Medical Anthropology, Harvard Medical School

 Salmaan Keshavjee, MD, PhD, ScM, is the Director of Harvard Medical School’s Center for Global Health Delivery and Professor of Global Health and Social Medicine in the Department of Global Health and Social Medicine (DGHSM) at Harvard Medical School.
 He is also Associate Professor of Medicine in the Division of Global Health Equity at Brigham and Women’s Hospital.